ElvenStudio/Odoo/elvenstudio_credit_limit_enhancements/README.md

 ==========================================================

 This module extends the credit limit functionalities:
- - adds security groups to allow credit modify
+ - only sales manager can modify the partner's credit_limit;
- - adds ir.mail support: a log internal message is saved on partner view when credit_limit being modified
+ - adds ir.mail support: a log internal message is saved on partner view when credit_limit being modified;

 Usage:
 ------